Health benefits of passion flower (Passiflora caerulea L.)

 Scientific noun: Passiflora caeurulea

 Habitat: Native from Central America, it can be found in many gardens as a cultivated plant.

 Perennial plant of the Passifloraceae family up to 9 m.
 Climbing stems with tendrils, ligneous.
 Alternate leaves, trilobed, dark green; new buds reddish.
 Creamy flowers with pink shades.
 Edible fruits, egg-shaped.

 The name of Passionflower was granted by the likeness of the interior drawing of the corolla with the crown of thorns of Jesus Christ.
 The quantity of stamens also remembers the 5 wounds in his body, the three styles, to the three nails with he was nailed the the cross and the petals represent the apostles.

 Coming from South America, they have been exported to the tropical regions of Africa and Asia.
 There are about 500 species of this gender in their origin place.
 All they are eatable, although there are some that are more appropriate as food than others.

 Detail of the leaves, flower and fruit.

-– Passiflora caeurulea: The fruit of blue passionflower (Passiflora caeurulea), described above are not so exploited commercially as those previously seen, but it is also eatable and it presents the same medicinal properties of the other ones.
+- Passiflora caeurulea: The fruit of blue passionflower (Passiflora caeurulea), described below are not so exploited commercially as those previously seen, but it is also eatable and it presents the same medicinal properties of the other ones.

 - Passiflora ligularis: It is called sweet granadilla because of its sweetness.
 It grows in Mexico.